(MORE FAQ’S COMING SOON)

 If i have missed a week of photos, please be patient, i will get them as soon as I am able.
 You can check in anytime via phone call or email, and I am always happy yo speak with you about your kitten, and can often send pictures by text from my cell phone.

-As a home-based cattery, please keep in mind, that when you ask to “inspect” our “facilities”, this is our family home where we reside, and we must consider the health and safety of our family, cats, and kittens, as our priority.
+As a home-based cattery, please keep in mind, that when you ask to “inspect” our “facilities”, this is our family home where we reside, and we must consider the health and safety of both our human family, and our cats and kittens, as our first priority, vs being open to the general public to meet the cats.
 We receive a high volume of requests to meet and visit with our cats and kittens, and unfortunately, it is not feasible to have everyone come into our home to simply look at our cats, and we cannot take the chance of allowing everyone and anyone into our home.
+Risks to our family and our cats is a very real concern.

 For more information, please see our policies page, on why we consider ourselves to be a “closed cattery” and what this means.